Home

 3. Wiring Issues

 Damaged wiring between the windshield fluid level sensor and the dashboard can result in an open circuit.
-This can lead to the illuminated windshield wiper fluid symbol on the dashboard in some cars.
+This can illuminate the low washer fluid indicator on some cars.

-Next, we’ll walk you through the steps for refilling a windshield wiper fluid reservoir.
+Next, we’ll walk you through refilling a windshield wiper fluid reservoir.

 How to Refill the Windshield Wiper Fluid